datasette/datasette-enrichments/docs/developing.md

 - `pks` is a list of primary key column names for the table.
 - `config` is a dictionary of configuration options that the user set for the enrichment, using the configuration form (if one was provided).
 - `job_id` is a unique integer ID for the current job.
 This can be used to log additional information about the enrichment execution.

+Your method can optionally return an integer count of the number of rows that were successfully processed.
+You should do this if you are using the `.log_error()` method described below to track errors - that way the progress bar will be updated with the correct number of rows processed.

+If you do not return a count, the system will assume that a call to `enrich_batch()` which did not raise an exception processed all of the rows that were passed to it.

 ### get_config_form()